yura/CarND-LaneLines-P1-Solution/writeup.md

 ## Shortcomings

-1. Hardcoded values for ...

-2. Median and stdev values are required or some calibration.

-3.

-Проблемы:
-смена полос
-условия освещения
-поворот камеры
+1. To detect edges I used auto detection of low and high thresholds for the Canny call.
+Probably some tweaks required with different light conditions.

+2. Hardcoded values are used for the Hough Transform call.
+These values need to be tweaked with different image resolution.

+3. If there is a rain or a snow fall we need to change r (distance resolution) and θ (angular resolution) of the Hough grid.

+4. Region of interest is fragile place as well.
+Vertices for region of interest need to be changed if we change camera point of view.

+5. I use median and stdev of left and right slopes.
+These values need to be changed if camera position or point of view is changed.

+6. When car will try to change lane we will have vertical lane with slope close equals to 0.
+And all calculations where we need to divide by slope value will be broken.

-Uphills, downhills, turns require logarithmic line approximation Changed light conditions such as shadows require more sophisticated algorithm as well
+7. Uphills, downhills, turns require more sophisticated line detection algorithms.

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+8. Shadows from the trees will break results from the Hough Transform part.

+## Possible improvements

 A possible improvement would be to ...

 Another potential improvement could be to ...

 Please expand the reflection section a little more.
-"We would like you to share your thoughts on your lane finding pipeline... specifically, how could you imagine making your algorithm better / more robust? "
+"We would like you to share your thoughts on your lane finding pipeline... specifically, how could you imagine making your algorithm better / more robust?